Coffet/PersonalPortfolioWebsite/README.md

 </div>

 Visitors see work, gallery, and blog.
-The owner edits that at `/cmsmgmnt` — never `/admin`.
+The owner edits that at `custom /domain` — never `/admin`.
 Public pages are JSP.
 Content is SQLite.
 Images are files on disk.
 GitHub is source, not the live site.

 ```
-CMS  (/cmsmgmnt)     CRUD + image upload
+CMS  (custom /domain)     CRUD + image upload
         │
         ▼
  SQLite  +  storage/uploads